 Orientation and Advising

-For new students in the College, a required orientation program and a required meeting with the student’s lower-division academic advisor precede the beginning of classes and the drop/add period.
-Some required orientation programs also occur during fall semester of the first year.
-The lower-division academic advisor provides guidance during and between registration periods until the student declares a major.
+For new students in the College, a required orientation program precedes the beginning of classes and the drop/add period.
+The lower division advisor provides guidance during and between registration periods until the student declares a major.

-During orientation, advisors meet with students both individually and in small groups.
 A meeting with the advisor is required before all subsequent registration periods.
-Students are encouraged to take the initiative in arranging additional meetings at any time to seek advice or other assistance.
-The lower-division advisor works with the student until the student declares a major, typically during the fourth semester.
-Then, an advisor in the student’s major department is assigned.
+Students are encouraged to arrange additional meetings at any time to seek advice or other assistance.
+The lower division advisor works with students until they declare a major, typically during the fourth semester.
+Then, a faculty advisor in the student’s major department is assigned.

 Registration